amitkin/nirvana_design_coding/design-patterns/src/main/java/com/mylearning/design/solid/examples/coffeemachine1/README.md

     public interface EspressoMachine {
         Coffee brewEspresso();
     }
+1. The FilterCoffeeMachine interface defines the Coffee brewFilterCoffee() method and gets implemented by all coffee machine classes that can brew a filter coffee.
+2. All classes that you can use to brew an espresso, implement the EspressoMachine interface, which defines the Coffee brewEspresso() method.

 In the next step, you need to refactor both coffee machine classes so that they implement one or both of these interfaces.